 SUMMER COLLEGE FOR HIGH SCHOOL STUDENTS ADMISSIONS TIMELINE

-- Complete the Summer College for High School Students application located on this page.
+- Complete the Summer College for High School Students (labeled as Summer College for H.S.) application located on this page.

 - Submit an unofficial or official transcript from your most recently completed high school term.